 Vandergrift, L. (2003).
-From prediction through reflection: Guiding students through the process of L2 listening.
-The Canadian Modern Journal, 59, 425-440.
+From prediction through reflection: Guiding students through the

 Technology:

 All projects and assignments completed outside of class must be submitted electronically.
 A CANVAS site has been established for this course; the site contains a copy of this syllabus and schedule, project guidelines, readings that are not in your textbooks, general course information, and external links.
 I will post announcements, updates, and new documents during the course.